 Also, it’s important to mention that some landlords tend to raise the accommodation prices during the dry season, so be sure to communicate everything in front and put everything in the contract.

-I hope this article answers to some of your questions related to costs of living in Da Nang.
+I hope this article answers some of your questions related to the costs of living in Da Nang.
 If you have any more questions or need any help, please don’t hesitate to reach me out!